yupbank/yupbank.github.io/_posts/2019-08-08-faster-regression-tree.md

                              cumsums[:-1] - parent_mean * ratio_b)
 ```

-And now, we are half the speed of sklearn's cython version !!!
+And now, we are twice the speed of sklearn's cython version !!!